 Fitzroy Gardens Possums

-The next stop in this Melbourne evening tour is Fitzroy Gardens and its possums.
+Then, the last stop on our Melbourne tour is Fitzroy Gardens and its possums.

-A Fitzroy Garden possum, a highlight of our Melbourne nature tour
+A Fitzroy Garden possum, another highlight of our Melbourne self-guided tour

 You can see possums in Australian parks and gardens.
-Often when we walked through Fitzroy Gardens at night we felt like someone was staring at us and looking up we saw possums here and there up in the trees looking at us with their big round eyes.
+Often when walking through Fitzroy Gardens at night we felt like someone was staring at us.
+Looking up we saw possums here and there in the trees, looking at us with their big round eyes:

-The possums looked curious about us and came closer so we could talk to them.
-So we also got some pictures of Fitzroy Gardens possums.
+All possums first looked so curious about us and then came closer so we could talk to them.
+So we also got some nice photos of the Fitzroy Garden possums.

 One more possum in the tree

-Sometimes they very much look like small kangaroos, and from other angles they look more like squirrels or monkeys.
-Funny creatures that we don’t have in Europe at all.
+Sometimes they very much look like small kangaroos, and from other angles they more look like squirrels or monkeys.
+Silly, funny animals that we don’t have in Europe.

-We really liked to look at these possums and as long we stayed in Melbourne sometimes through the park at nights.
-And we also often went to St Kilda and met the penguins living at the end of the pier.
+We really liked looking at these possums and as long we stayed in Melbourne we sometimes came to the park at nights.
+And we also went to St Kilda and met the little Melbourne penguins living at the end of the pier.

 More about Australian Wildlife

-- If you want to see more penguins, you can travel to Phillip Island: Phillip Island Self Drive Trip from Melbourne
+- If you want to see more penguins, travel to Phillip Island: Phillip Island Self Drive Trip from Melbourne

-- On Great Ocean Road you can see kangaroos and koalas, you just have to know where to find them: Great Ocean Road Self Drive Trip
+- On the Great Ocean Road you can see kangaroos and koalas if you know where to find them: Great Ocean Road Self Drive Trip

-- Healesville Sanctuary in the Yarra Valley is a great place to see Australian wildlife: Melbourne: Yarra Valley and Dandenong Ranges Drive
+- Healesville Sanctuary in the Yarra Valley is a great place to meet native Australian wildlife: Melbourne: Yarra Valley and Dandenong Ranges Drive

-- If you want to know about Melbourne sights read this post: Sightseeing in Melbourne: Circle Tram and Tourist Bus
+- If you want to know about Melbourne sights read this: Sightseeing in Melbourne: Circle Tram and Tourist Bus

-- Read about Melbourne winter: Yarra River walk through Central Melbourne
+- Read about the Melbourne winter: Yarra River walk through Central Melbourne

-- How does it feel to return to Melbourne from Europe and start living here again?
-Settling in Melbourne
+- How does it feel to return to Melbourne from Europe and start living there for work?
+Settling in Melbourne for Work and Living

 Driving from Melbourne to Sydney

-- I have posts that cover the drive from Melbourne to Sydney along the coast.
-The story begins here: Melbourne to Sydney: to Wilsons Promontory
+- We also have written about the drive from Melbourne to Sydney along the coast.
+The journey begins here: Melbourne to Sydney: to Wilsons Promontory